gSchool/DNA-release-3/03-Phase-B/06_evaluation.md

 ### !callout-info
 ## Terminology in this Lesson
-For the sake of simplicity within DIgital DNA we call _all_ competitive evaluations “source selections.” **However,** the official term of “source selection” only applies to competitions conducted under FAR Part 15.
-But, this is not a class just for contracting folks and we don’t want to bring you down a rabbit hole of all the official names for evaluating competitions when using other FAR Parts or non-FAR-based acquisitions.
+For the sake of simplicity within DIgital DNA we call _all_ competitive evaluations “source selections.” **However,** the term of “source selection” ***only*** applies to competitions conducted under FAR Part 15.
+But, this is not a class just for contracting folks and we don’t want to bring you down a rabbit hole of all terminology associated with evaluating competitions when using other FAR Parts or non-FAR-based acquisitions. <br><br>

 In practice, follow the terminology used by your contracting and legal folks.
 ### !end-callout